 - Probation, including community service, counseling, rehabilitation, and other requirements, as seen fit by the court

 - Mandatory sex offender registration.

-For example, you might find that it’s difficult to get a job or lose your professional license.
-It could be hard to even find a place for rent if you are a registered sex offender.
+A sex crime conviction could have serious repercussions to your personal and professional life.
+For example, you might find that it’s difficult to get a job or you may lose your professional license.
+Finding housing may also prove more difficult if you are a registered sex offender.

 SEX OFFENDER REGISTRATION IN THE STATE OF CALIFORNIA

-Tier Two: requires registration for a minimum of 20 years after a conviction for a mid-level sex offense, such as lewd acts with a minor under 14, incest, or acts of penetration with a foreign object.
+- Tier Two: requires registration for a minimum of 20 years after a conviction for a mid-level sex offense, such as lewd acts with a minor under 14, incest, or acts of penetration with a foreign object.

-Tier Three: For many of the most serious sex crimes, including rape, child pornography and pimping a minor, registration for life is required after conviction
+- Tier Three: For many of the most serious sex crimes, including rape, child pornography and pimping a minor, registration for life is required after conviction.

-Meghan’s Law will put your name and criminal record in a searchable database, so that you can be easily identified by people doing background checks.
+Further, Meghan’s Law will put your name and criminal record in a searchable database, so that you can be easily identified by people doing background checks.
 For the period of time you’re required to register, and for any subsequent periods in which registration is necessary because your offense falls into one of the categories listed above (see “Eligibility Requirements,” above), you must comply with strict rules.
 These might include: